 Handling Property Damage Claims

 If you are injured, you might need the help of an attorney to put a dollar amount on your pain and suffering, present your medical evidence, and negotiate with the insurance company for a fair settlement while you focus on your recovery.
-Your lawyer, who might also handle your property damage claim as a courtesy, will probably charge you no attorney fees upfront and take a contingency fee (a percentage of your total settlement) after you receive your award.
-In some cases, your legal fees might even be included in your settlement.
+Your lawyer, who might also handle your property damage claim as a courtesy, will probably charge you no attorney fees or costs upfront and take a contingency fee (a percentage of your total settlement) and costs after you receive your award.

 The Process of Filing a Property Damage Claim